secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ```

 **Entry Point: Execute**
-To handle updating our counter's value we need to execute a transaction and update our smart contract's state.
+To handle updating our counter's value we need to execute a transExercise and update our smart contract's state.
 The execute messages are defined as part of the `ExecuteMsg` enum:

 ```rust
 pub enum ExecuteMsg {